Saptak625/CircuitCracker/README.md

 Eg. `PASS LT`

 ## Future Plans
-* Circuit Code may be replaced with interative GUI to design circuits instead.
-This may result in automatic definitions of legs.
+* The integration of a GUI into Circuit Code has the potential to greatly enhance the design process for electrical circuits.
+With a graphical interface, designing circuits may become easier and more intuitive for users, reducing the need for manual coding and allowing for a more user-friendly experience.
+The automatic definition of legs may also simplify the process of defining and organizing components in a circuit.
-* Expansion to other electrical components such as capacitors and inductors may be added.
+* Furthermore, the expansion of Circuit Code to include other electrical components such as capacitors and inductors may bring more versatility and accuracy to the simulation of electrical circuits.
+This would allow for the simulation of a wider range of circuits and increase the overall usefulness of Circuit Code.
+Additionally, the ability to simulate these components may lead to improved circuit design and optimization, resulting in better performance and functionality in real-world applications.